PaperMC/docs/docs/paper/admin/reference/paper-plugins.md

 ## What is the difference?

-When loaded, Paper plugins are **identical** to Bukkit plugins.
+When enabled, Paper plugins are **identical** to Bukkit plugins.
 This allows plugins to still fully communicate and support each other, meaning that even if a plugin is a Bukkit or Paper plugin, they are both able to depend on each other just fine.

+Paper plugins simply note that they may only support being loaded by Paper's Plugin Loader, and may use new modern API that Bukkit plugins are not able to utilize.

 ## How do I add Paper plugins?